 Please acknowledge study limitations: only female fitness was evaluated.
 Fruit production may be a NON reliable measure of fitness, germination rate and survival may change the observed trend.
 Why not a more integrative measure of fitness was selected (.e.g. population growth rate)?

-We could not agree more with the reviewer that assessing selection based on estimates of lifetime fitness would provide better information about actual differences in net, albeit not seed predator-mediated, selection on flowering time.
+We could not agree more with the reviewer in that assessing selection based on estimates of lifetime fitness would provide better information about actual differences in net, albeit not seed predator-mediated, selection on flowering time.
 Unfortunately we only have demographic data from one of the populations and gathering this kind of data in the remaining 19 populations would have been a massive effort.
-We now acknowledge this limitation and discuss its potential effects on net selection in the discussion (P14-15, L415-424).
+We now acknowledge this limitation and discuss its potential effects on net selection in the discussion (P16, L355-366).

 It is also true that we did not measure male fitness.
 However, we do not think that evaluating only female fitness represents a major problem.
-This because in a species with hermaphroditic flowers, the average fitness of males able to fertilize females at given time should equal the average fitness of females receptive at that time, i.e. if average female fitness increases or decreases with a later development of flowers, then average male fitness should exhibit the same trend with flowering time.
+This because in a species with hermaphroditic flowers, the average fitness of males able to fertilize females at a given time should equal the average fitness of females receptive at that time, i.e. if average female fitness increases or decreases with a later development of flowers, then average male fitness should exhibit the same trend with flowering time.

 Table 1, 2 & 3 Please include model coefficients.